exercism/go/README.md

 ## Contributing Guide

-Please be familiar with the [contributing guide](https://github.com/exercism/x-api/blob/master/CONTRIBUTING.md#the-exercise-data) in the x-api repository.
+Please be familiar with the [contributing guide](https://github.com/exercism/x-common/blob/master/CONTRIBUTING.md) in the x-common repository.
 This describes how all the language tracks are put together, as well as details about the common metadata, and high-level information about contributing to existing problems and adding new problems.

 ## Problem Versioning